Ivo Pilar: Early career

-While many Croats eagerly awaited the dissolution of the hated Austro-Hungarian Monarchy, Pillar warned that it was the only guarantee for a Croatian identity and that the country had to be reformed, but not destroyed.
+Pilar warned those supporting the dissolution of the Austro-Hungarian Monarchy that it was, in fact, the only guarantee for a Croatian identity and that the country had to be reformed but not destroyed.
 He published the essay World War and the Croats.
-An Attempt to Orient the Croatian People Even Before the War Ends in Zagreb in 1915, under the pseudonym dr. Jurčić.
+An Attempt to Orient the Croatian People Even Before the War Ends in Zagreb in 1915, under the pseudonym "Dr. Jurčić".
 He was convinced that the Croatian political elite was lost in the contemporary events and that it was letting the Serbs take the initiative, instead of clearly formulating the goals and the program of the fight of the Croatian people in the world war.
 The essay was recognized by well-informed readership, so there was a second edition in 1917.

-The developments in the Transleithanian part of the Monarchy were going against Pillar's wishes and beliefs, so he published a booklet of 32 pages in Sarajevo in 1918.
-It was called Political Geography of the Croatian Lands.
-A Geopolitical Study and it was the founding stone of Croatian geopolitics.
-Pillar was aware of its historical significance, since he said: We do not have any knowledge of any work on political geography of this kind in Croatian literature. (...)
+The developments in the Transleithanian part of the Monarchy were going against Pilar's wishes and beliefs, so he published a booklet of 32 pages in Sarajevo in 1918, called Political Geography of the Croatian Lands: A Geopolitical Study.
+Pilar was aware of its historical significance, since he said: We do not have any knowledge of any work on political geography of this kind in Croatian literature. (...)
 Therefore, this essay is the first of its kind in this area of our literature.
-In the essay, Pillar pointed out that the Croatian lands since 1908, i.e. since the Austro-Hungarian annexation of Bosnia and Herzegovina, were incorporated in a single strong state, which guaranteed Croatian survival and where "today's Croatian lands flourish like never before".
+In the essay, Pilar pointed out that the Croatian lands since 1908, i.e. since the Austro-Hungarian annexation of Bosnia and Herzegovina, were incorporated in a single strong state, which guaranteed Croatian survival and where "today's Croatian lands flourish like never before".